Residential or Homestay?

 SUPERVISION AND SECURITY

-Homestay: the students have considerably more freedom than in a residential situation.
+Homestay: the students generally have more freedom than in a residential situation.
 The normal stipulation is that a child should return to the host family’s home by a certain time in the evening.
 What they do, where they go, who they see during this time is largely their own choice.
 This encourages independence but it also carries risks, especially if students feel they are beyond their parents’ control.
 So the maturity of the child and the nature of the local town and its inhabitants become important considerations.

 Residential: 24-hour supervision is possible.
 This limits freedom.
 For example students will not normally be allowed to leave the school grounds without a member of staff.
-However, the school and grounds often cover a large area, with on-site facilities.
+However, campus often cover a large area, with on-site facilities.
 There will also be opportunities for the students to go on supervised shopping trips and excursions.
 Contact with the local community will be more limited, but the students can socialise with their counterparts from different countries and cultures.
 Some residential courses also invite British youngsters to participate.

 With homestay courses there are many different variables to take into account: the type of family, the personality of the child, the nature of the locality.
 At best, the child will form excellent relationships with the host family and return year after year (or ‘exchange’ with another child on a swap basis).